Albania in the Middle Ages: Trade and craftsmanship

 Through the 13th and 14th centuries in Albanian cities, a development and specialisation of trade was noticed.
 A series of factors impacted in this aspect, worth to be mentioned are: increase of population in the cities, the need for craftsmanship products, technical enhancement, the short distance to the mines of iron, lead and silver in Serbian Hvosno.
 The craftsmanship of iron processing was especially widespread in Serbian Hvosno, and afterwards in other cities as well.
 Agricultural tools were produced, home iron furnishings, nails and in particular weapons used to be produced.
 93 Documents of time mention shops and craftsmen of jewelry, tailors, fur tradesmen, bakers, wax craftsmen, carpenters, forgers, gunsmiths, butchers etc.

 For good products, the cities would gain goodwill beyond their respective regions.
 Thus Vlorë and Ulcinj were famous for production of swords; Shkodër and Ulcinj for casting belfries.
-In Shkodër and in Serbian Prizren gold and silver was processed for ornaments.
+In Shkodër and in Prizren gold and silver was processed for ornaments.
 They were even produced by craftsmen from the villages of monasteries.
 Albanian farriers in the region and beyond were distinguished for the original manners of shoe wearing to horses.
 Foreign countries were seeking stone carvers and bricklayers from Durrës, carpenters from Balec etc. From craftsmanship of most advanced wearing products were those of furring, shoemakers and tailors.
 The tailor used to beautifully decorate clothes, with golden embroiders and lines.
 As for production and processing of silk Vlorë, Shkodër, Drisht etc. were distinguished.
 There were potteries, candle makers, bakers and butchers, drink shops and taverns in different cities.
 In some sea coast cities, salt extraction was very important.
 At the sea coast several plants existed for construction of ships.

 Permanent connections of Prizren with Dalmatian, Italian and Albanian coastline cities, not only brought benefits to the city in economic aspect, but they also had their influence on transposing the reciprocal impacts in the field of culture, especially in figurative arts, in medicine, pharmacy and literature.

 From a general observation of the geographical area, and of the economic and political life, it is found that the primary inter-provincial links in the territories inhabited by Albanians would pursue the horizontal directions (west-east), and three economic zones were formed: Upper Albania, Middle Albania and Lower Albania, which had their own trade route system.